scribe-public/gitgat/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in contributing to the Github-Posture project.
+Thanks for your interest in contributing to the Gitgat project.

 The ways you can get involved:
 * Get involved in issue discussions